-Tomato (Solanum lycopersicum) is a warm season crop of the Solanaceae, or nightshade family, along with pepper, eggplant, and potato, as well as tobacco, petunia, and several solanaceous weeds.
-Tomato is native to South America, with its’ use as a food crop originating in Mexico.
-Tomatoes grow best on well-drained soils that are high in organic matter.
-They are frost-sensitive and should be transplanted into fields once the soil has warmed.
-For earliest production a light soil is preferred on a gently sloping (2% or less) site with a southern or eastern exposure.
-There are thousands of tomato cultivars available, and varieties might be selected based on market preferences for shape, color and flavor, as well as for ease of harvest and storage, and for tolerance or resistance to the many diseases that affect this crop.
+Tomato (Solanum lycopersicum) is a warm season crop of the nightshade family (Solanaceae), along with pepper, eggplant, and potato.
+Tobacco, petunia, nicotiana, and several important weed species are also solanaceous.
+Tomato is native to South America, with its use as a food crop originating in Mexico.
+It grows best on well-drained soils that are high in organic matter.
+It is frost-sensitive and should be transplanted into fields once the soil has warmed to 60ºF.

 Types and Varieties